elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dependencies-and-umbrella-projects.markdown

 ## Don't drink the kool aid

 Umbrella projects are a convenience to help you organize and manage multiple applications.
-While it provides a degree of separation between applications, those applications are not fully decoupled, as they are assumed to share the same configuration and the same dependencies.
+While it provides a degree of separation between applications, those applications are not fully decoupled, as they share the same configuration and the same dependencies.

 The pattern of keeping multiple applications in the same repository is known as "mono-repo".
 Umbrella projects maximize this pattern by providing conveniences to compile, test and run multiple applications at once.